Duchy of Bielsko

-In 1752, the State Country (Status Maiores) of Bielsko was purchased by Aleksander Józef Sulkowski.
+In 1752, the State Country (Status Maiores) of Bielsko was purchased by Aleksander Józef Sułkowski.
 In that same year, the State Country was changed to the status of a lower principality (Fürstentum).
 On November 2, 1754, Queen Maria Theresa of Austria created the Principality of Bielsko (Herzogtum Bielitz).
-The next owners of the Principality of Bielsko had the right to the title of Herzog (Duke), during which time the remaining members of the family counted themselves amongst the lesser noble status of Fürst (Prince).
+The next owners of the Principality of Bielsko, members of the House of Sulkowski, had the right to the title of Herzog (Duke), during which time the remaining members of the family counted themselves amongst the lesser noble status of Fürst (Prince).